So Medicare and Medicaid are two terms that a lot of people seem to mix up on occasion.

 Open enrollment for Medicare and Affordable Care Act coverage is generally October into December, and the selected coverage starts in January.
 It appears that Medicaid’s open enrollment period may be during a different time period, depending on what state you live in.

 Each state has its own Medicaid rules and services, but generally, Medicaid coverage has fewer options than Medicare but does have the advantage of paying the entirety of each bill.
-Medicare, on the other hand, generally covers 80%.
+Medicare, on the other hand, generally covers 80% of each expense.

 Often Medicaid HMO coverage varies even on the county level, so your county might not have a particular option, even if it is available in other counties in your state.

 Your Medicaid program controls what doctors you are eligible to see, and what medications are covered, so it is very important to look over your options every year to make sure you continually have the best coverage.

-The information can be confusing and poorly explained, but it still remains very important.
+The information can be confusing and poorly explained, but it still remains crucial.

 There are some programs out there that can help you know your options, but they can make mistakes too, so you are better served making multiple calls and having a list of your desired doctors and needed medications.

 Some Medicaid programs allow you to see doctors outside of their preferred network, usually at a higher charge(if a program covers all but one specialist you see once or twice a year it may be worth doing), but some insist that you can only see doctors within their network.

-Medicaid also often has a companion program, Children’s Health Insurance Program(CHIP), for children 18 and under.
+Medicaid also often has a companion program, Children’s Health Insurance Program(CHIP), for low-income children 18 and under.

 It appears that it’s often easier for pregnant women and children to get CHIP coverage than it is for most people to get Medicaid, but the details on that will also likely vary state to state